johnolafenwa/TorchFusion-Utils/README.md

 # About The TorchFusion Project

-The TorchFusion project is a set of pytorch based deep learning libraries aimed at making making research easier and more productive.
+The TorchFusion project is a set of [Pytorch](https://pytorch.org) based deep learning libraries aimed at making making research easier and more productive.
 We believe anyone can be a great researcher with the right tools, thats why we build!

 TorchFusion is an initiative of [DeepQuest AI](https://deepquestai.com), founded by John Olafenwa & Moses Olafenwa.

-for any inuquires on the TorchFusion project, you can reach to the lead developer on [johnolafenwa@gmail.com] or on twitter via @johnolafenwa

 </pre>